Ballerina (Prima Donna): Writing

-In 1983, Batt approached Harley with the newly-written "Ballerina (Prima Donna)" and offered him the opportunity to record it.
-Batt played the song on the piano to Harley and the singer agreed to record it after taking a liking to the song.
-Harley recorded "Ballerina (Prima Donna)" in the spring of 1983 at Lansdowne Studios and Abbey Road Studios, London, with Batt as the producer.
-The song was released as a single in June 1983 by Stiletto Records and gave Harley his first UK chart action in four years, peaking at number 51 in the UK Singles Chart and remaining in the top 100 for six weeks.

-In an interview on Scotland Today, Harley said about recording the song, "I still write nearly everything I record, but Mike wrote this song, came to me and my record company and said 'I've got this for Steve'.
-I've known him a few years, never working with him though.
+Recording

+In 1983, Stiletto Records approached Harley with the opportunity of recording a new version of Cockney Rebel's 1973 single "Sebastian", which had been a big hit in continental Europe but not the UK.
+Although Harley initially turned down the offer, he then reconsidered on the condition that Stiletto assigned a decent budget to the project and brought in a "top-line producer".
+Harley suggested an acquaintance, Mike Batt, for the role, as he knew Batt could "handle an orchestra" and would "make a record that I would be proud of".
+The pair subsequently recorded "Sebastian" and, during the sessions, Batt presented Harley with a newly-written track, "Ballerina (Prima Donna)", and offered him the opportunity to record it.
+According to Harley, Batt wrote the song with him in mind.
+In an interview on Scotland Today, Harley revealed, "I've known Mike a few years, never working with him though.
+I still write nearly everything I record, but Mike wrote this song.
 And when he sang it to me on the piano, he sang it like me, and I fell for it, I couldn't help it, and so we recorded it."

+Both "Ballerina (Prima Donna)" and "Sebastian" were recorded in the spring of 1983 at Lansdowne Studios and Abbey Road Studios, London, with Batt as the producer.
+"Ballerina (Prima Donna)" ultimately replaced "Sebastian" as the intended A-side and the single was released on 29 July 1983 by Stiletto Records.
+It gave Harley his first UK chart action in four years, peaking at number 51 in the UK Singles Chart and remaining in the top 100 for six weeks.

 In 1985, Harley was more dismissive of the song, calling it "crap" and "not really me", and adding, "I needed a hit and I thought [Batt] might be able to supply me with one."
 Later in 2013, Harley described the song as "a bit cheesy" but added, "It has a bitter, accusing air, written by my good mate Mike Batt at a time of low self-esteem (wouldn't have lasted long!)"

 Release

 "Ballerina (Prima Donna)" was released by Stiletto Records on 7-inch and 12-inch single in the UK and Germany.
 RCA handled the single's marketing and distribution.
 The single's sleeve credited the song solely to Steve Harley, whereas the vinyl credited it to Steve Harley & Cockney Rebel.

 The B-side, "Face to Face", written and produced by Harley, is exclusive to the single.
 The song was written and recorded in the studio as a 16-track demo.
 Harley recalled in 1985, "That was a demo.
 We never actually re-recorded it.
 It [was] written and recorded in about three hours.
 I wrote it in the studio, and recorded it there and then."

-The 12-inch releases of the single included a new version of "Sebastian", which was originally recorded by Cockney Rebel in 1973 for the album The Human Menagerie.
-The 1983 version was recorded at the suggestion of Batt, who also produced the track.
-Harley recalled in 1985, "I didn't mind it at all.
-Mike wanted to do it, and I just said OK.
+The 12-inch releases of the single included the new version of "Sebastian".
+Harley said of the version in 1985, "I didn't mind it at all.
 All it strictly is is Mike's interpretation of my song."